sartaj/pipe-me/readme.md

 * **Fast:** Approximately [as fast as](https://github.com/staltz/callbag-basics/tree/master/perf) xstream and RxJS.
 * **Modular**: Everything is a utility function based on the callbag spec, so no core library is needed.

-## Main Concepts

-If you are new to paradigms like this (found in systems like RxJS and IxJS), sometimes it can be hard to remember the purpose of different operators.
-To simplify this, you can import from 5 different categories.

-* **Create**: Create callbags from a number of sources, including Promises, Generators, etc.
-* **Side Effects**: Only way to have data affect external world, including UI.
-Only two methods are `sideEffect`, and `log`.
-* **Transforms**: Change the content of your data.
-* **Filters**: Filter out data based on different criteria.
-Includes different timer operators, like time based ones like `throttle`.
-* **Combiners**: Combine 2 or more callbags into with different techniques.

 ## Installation

 ### Try Out